leverh/react-bookhub-app/README.md

 ### 11. **Following and Followers List:**
 - **Procedure:**
   - Follow several users.
-  - Navigate to your profile and click on "Following" to see the list of users you're following.
+  - Navigate to the profile page and click on "Following" to see the list of users you're following.
   - Unfollow a user and check the list again.
   - Click on "Followers" to see the list of users following you.
 - **Results:**
   - The "Following" list correctly displayed the users being followed.
   - Upon unfollowing, users were removed from the "Following" list.
-  - The "Followers" list correctly displayed users following you.
+  - The "Followers" list correctly displayed users following user.

 ### 12. **Error Handling and Messages:**